Solartraveler/UniversalboxArm/src/apps/09-gamebox/readme.md

 When using the cursor keys, pressing up and down at the same time is the same as the fire button.

+MCU reset with the left key is prolonged to 8s, instesad of the normal 1s.